-Year after year we go through this rigmarole of vowing to only drink at weekends, exercise every day before work (who actually does that?) or have a phone-free bedroom.
+Whether it is New Year, Lent or when we come back from a relaxing holiday, many of go through this rigmarole of vowing to change our ways.
+To only drink at weekends, exercise every day before work (who actually does that?), improve our work-life balance or have a phone-free bedroom.
 Yet so often we are slipping back down that proverbial slope of screens, spirits and slothfulness before we know it.
-There is a difference between slothfulness and going slow in a mindful, life fulfilling way, however.
+There is a difference between slothfulness and going slow in a mindful, life-fulfilling way, however.
 Sometimes it is helpful to have a few ‘slow’ plans to give you an incentive to change the way you do things.
 Here are some of our top tips.

 The Welsh wake-up call